-According to MoG explanation and the design of Graph-Transformer, not calculating subgraph of low order can avoid generating subgraph repeatedly.
-It ensures that every subgraph to only be generated once and has the same weight, so that the model performance should be slightly improved.
-Meanwhile, weighting subgraphs allows model to figure out salient subgraphs.
-Without weighting subgraph, our model can only outperform baseline 0.4 BLEU points in En-De task, and outperform baseline more than 0.9 BLEU points after weighting subgraph by weight-gate, which is the same as we expected and indicates the reasonableness of our MoG explanation.
+According to the MoG explanation and the design of Graph-Transformer, not calculating subgraphs of low order can avoid generating subgraphs repeatedly.
+It ensures that every subgraph generates only once and with the same weight to improve model performance slightly.
+Meanwhile, weighting subgraphs allows the model to figure out salient subgraphs.
+Without weighting subgraph, our model can only outperform the baseline by 0.4 BLEU points on the En-De task, and outperform the baseline by more than 0.9 BLEU points after weighting subgraphs using weight-gate.
+It is the same as we expected and indicates the reasonableness of our MoG explanation.

-\textbf{Fusion Methods.} Table \ref{bleu1} compares different fusion methods, in which weight-gate gets the best performance, while self-gate is not the best one as expected.
-Calculating sum of representation only makes every subgraph be generated once and have the same weight while it cannot allow model to figure out salient subgraphs.
-This method also performs worst.

-Self-gate can weight every group of subgraphs which cannot be done by weight-gate.
-However, using self-attention and representation, self-gate will generate new subgraphs of high order and unnecessary redundancy.
-Self-gate also makes model deeper and difficult to train.

-Although weight-gate cannot distinguish every subgraph in representation, it makes model focus on specific parts.
-In fact, using the same query, key and value to produce representations, there are some stable relationship between them.
-Dividing them into two groups can mostly distinguish this relationship and allow model to capture it.